sisrfeng/coc-wiki/Language-servers.md

 * `initializationOptions` is the json object that passed to [language server on initialize](https://microsoft.github.io/language-server-protocol/specification#initialize).
 * `settings` contains specific configuration of the language server.
 * `trace.server` controls trace level of communication between server and client.
 The default is `"off"`.
 Change to `"verbose"` if you want to checkout all communication.
-* `rootPatterns` is used to resolve the root path which should contain one of the patterns as a child directory or file, it will use `"coc.preferences.rootPatterns"` (default to `[".git", ".hg", ".projections.json"]`)  when not specified,
+* `rootPatterns` is used to resolve the root path which should contain one of the patterns as a child directory or file, it will use `"coc.preferences.rootPatterns"` (default to `[".git", ".hg", ".projections.json"]`) when not specified.
 * `requireRootPattern` when this is true, the language server will only start when any matched rootPatterns found.

 ## Example language server configuration